 Why is Meningitis B in the news?

-The tragic death of two-year-old Faye Burdett bought meningitis B to national attention on February 14th this year.
+The tragic death of two-year-old Faye Burdett bought meningitis B to national attention in 2016.
 The story prompted 820,000 people so far to sign a petition calling for the NHS MenB programme to be extended to all children.

 Is my child currently eligible for the NHS MenB vaccine?

 All children born on or after 1 May 2015 are eligible for the MenB vaccination (tradename Bexsero).
 They will be offered a course of three injections including a booster shot, at ages 2 months, 4 months and 12 months.
 You don’t need to do anything – your GP will contact you.

 The UK is the first country in the world to offer MenB vaccination in this way.